-Jam packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is specal travel destination!
+Jam-packed outdoor markets, restaurants, museums, and churches, the Spanish-Catalan city of Barcelona is a special travel destination!

 Come to Barca to visit Gaudi’s vibrant masterpieces and enjoy the Catalonian and Spanish traditions!
 These include a long-standing love for good chocolate, chorizo and the seductive art of Flamenco.

-There’s so much to see and do in the beautiful, busy city of Barcelona so we’ve put together an itinerary of all the very best to help you out!
+There’s so much to see and do in the beautiful, busy city of Barcelona so we’ve put together a Barcelona itinerary in 3 days of all the very best to help you out!
 So if you’re spending 2 days in Barcelona, or much longer, here’s all the things you should be sure to tick off the list.
 As well as tips on how and when to do it!

 Table of Contents